-A disconnect switch shall not be used and the power service shall not be metered when power is provided by the City of Columbus Division of Power or the American Electric Power company.
-A meter shall be specified when power is provided by South Central Power.
+A disconnect switch shall not be used.
+Power service shall not be metered when power is provided by the City of Columbus, Division of Power.
+A meter shall be specified when power is provided by American Electric Power or South Central Power.